 - We have received $1,948,876 to be used for Emergency Financial Aid Grants to students.

-- At this time, we estimate that 2,822 students are eligible to participate in programs under section 484 in Title IV of the Higher Education Act of 1965 and thus are eligible to receive Emergency Financial Aid Grants to students under section 18004 (a)(1) of the CARES Act.
+- At this time, we estimate that 3,742 students are eligible to participate in programs under section 484 in Title IV of the Higher Education Act of 1965 and thus are eligible to receive Emergency Financial Aid Grants to students under section 18004 (a)(1) of the CARES Act.
+This number now includes students who were enrolled during the spring 2020 semester and the 2020-2021 academic year.
 Please note that the actual number of students receiving emergency grants may be different.

 - Since nearly all of the students who were enrolled during the spring 2020 semester were affected by the disruption to campus operations from the novel coronavirus, we determined that those students that are eligible to participate in programs under section 484 in Title IV of the Higher Education Act of 1965 will each receive an Emergency Financial Aid Grant of $650.00.
-We determined the award amount by taking the total funds we have received ($1,948,876) divided by the estimated number of eligible students.
+We determined the award amount by taking the total funds we have received ($1,948,876) divided by the estimated number of eligible students (as of May 2020).
 We also reserved $100,000 for students who may show eligibility later by filing a Free Application for Federal Student Aid (FAFSA).
-After we have awarded an Emergency Financial Aid Grant to each eligible student, we will determine a method of distribution for any remaining funds.

 - Eligible students will be notified in writing via their Framingham State University email account that they may qualify for an Emergency Financial Grant under section 18004 (a) (1) of the CARES Act.
 We are currently notifying eligible students, who are then asked to complete an online acknowledgment form that they are receiving these funds to be used for expenses incurred due to the disruption of campus operations as a result of the coronavirus pandemic.
 Students should receive their funds within two to three weeks of completing the acknowledgment form online.